OfficeDev/MCCA/README.md

            This will generate MCCA report for Security & Compliance Center PowerShell in a Microsoft GCC High organization.

            Get-MCCAReport -ExchangeEnvironmentName O365USGovGCCHigh

+  5. TurnOffDataCollection

+          Get-MCCAReport -TurnOffDataCollection

+        If you wish to switch off data collection use this parameter.

 # License
 We use the following open source components in order to generate the report:
     •	Bootstrap, MIT License - https://getbootstrap.com/docs/4.0/about/license/